You must enable JavaScript to view this website.

 Through this work, the SPROUT study aims to generate evidence on the benefits and challenges of nature-based early learning, informing policies and practices that support outdoor play for all children.

-The SPROUT-able Project is an extension of the SPROUT study, a three-year research initiative launched by the Healthy Active Living and Obesity (HALO) Research Group and spearheaded by Dr. Maeghan James, a Postdoctoral Fellow at the CHEO Research Institute.
+The SPROUT-able Project is an extension of the SPROUT study, a three-year research initiative led by the Healthy Active Living and Obesity (HALO) Research Group in collaboration with the University of Ottawa.
 It expands upon the SPROUT Study by investigating how children with disabilities engage in outdoor play and learning.
-This project aims to enhance the physical and social environments of outdoor childcare programs, support professional development for early childhood educators, and design evidence-based strategies to promote inclusive outdoor play.
+The SPROUT-able project aims to enhance the physical and social environments of outdoor childcare programs, support professional development for early childhood educators, and design evidence-based strategies to promote inclusive outdoor play.
+These project initiatives are led by Outdoor Play Canada’s project manager Paula ter Huurne, RECE, to integrate a strong practice-based perspective into the research.
+The SPROUT-able research is spearheaded by Dr. Maeghan James, an assitant professor at the University of Ottawa, in collaboration with Dr. Kelly Arbour-Nicitopoulos and the ADAPT Lab at the University of Toronto.